-When ordering spare parts, it is imperative to specify the type, size and above all the serial no. of the chuck.
+When ordering spare parts, it imperative to state the type, size, and above all the serial number of the chuck.

-Seals, sealing elements, screw connections, springs, bearings, screws and wiper bars plus parts coming into contact with the workpiece are not covered by the warranty.
+Seals, sealing elements, screw connections, springs, bearings, screws, wiper bars and parts that come into contact with the workpiece are not covered by the warranty.